snowdriftcoop/snowdrift/SETUP_DEBIAN.md

 ## Workflow

-Once going, `yesod devel` can stay running in one terminal while you do work elsewhere.
+Once going, the development site can stay running in one terminal while you do work elsewhere.
 It will rebuild and rerun the site whenever it detects file changes.

 To stop the site, hit the Enter key.

-In cases where `yesod devel` fails to detect changes, stop it with the Enter key, then run:
+In cases where the development site fails to detect changes, stop it with the Enter key, then run:

-    cabal clean && yesod devel
+    stack clean && stack exec yesod devel

 If you add new dependencies (i.e. edit the `build-depends` field in `Snowdrift.cabal`), you will need to run:

-    cabal install -fdev
+    stack build

+TODO: Is that still true with stack?

 ## More resources